cs194-126/lab1/README.md

 0. Build the project.
   - In the Project Explorer, right-click the newly created project and click Build.
   - If the build succeeded, this should create all the `.elf` files (compiled firmware) in the `build/` directory.
+  - PROTIP: you can also start a build with Ctrl+B.
 0. Set up a debug configuration.
 Right-click the `.elf` file and select Debug As > Debug Configurations...
   0. From the list on the left side of the new window, right click GDB OpenOCD Debugging and select New.
   0. Under the Main tab: